Administrative Authority and Responsibility

 Departments may requisition and fund maintenance services for:

-Estimates.
-Estimating fees will be reimbursed for all projects that are eventually funded and complete
+- Estimates.
+Estimating fees will be reimbursed for all projects that are eventually funded and completed.

 Planned outages shall include all repair projects with enough lead time to allow them to be accomplished on a non-emergency basis and all Architectural and Engineering Services projects which require outages during construction.